 Waiting for Acceptance Letters

-In the meantime, the letter confirming receipt of your application materials should include information on how to check your application status online.
-The time it takes for you to receive the acceptance or rejection letter depends on when you apply and the school.
+With your next to flawless applications making their way through the admissions process, the anticipation goes into overdrive and the anxiety simmers.
+Many graduate applicants sit in this application purgatory waiting for results that seem to take forever.
+There's little to do now but adopt a positive attitude that even if you get a rejection, you sent out several other applications.
+In the meantime, the letter confirming receipt of your application materials should include information on how to check your application status online when the time seems right.
+When you receive the acceptance or rejection letter depends on when you apply.
 Typically, if you apply in the fall, you receive an answer by April.

-If you receive rejection letters, then figure out how to learn from your mistakes.
+If you receive rejection letters, take heart.
+Learn from your mistakes.
 There's nothing wrong with a polite phone call or email to each department to find out how you can make a stronger application.
 Take the GRE again.
 Get feedback about your application materials from knowledgeable and impartial people.
-Use all of the feedback you receive to make yourself a stronger applicant.
+Use all feedback you receive to make yourself a stronger applicant.